yannickperrenet/yannickperrenet.github.io/content/posts/fossil-fuels.md

 -   Absolutely banger ending!
 Love the optimism that it conveys whilst still addressing all that needs to be done.

     A good place to start is switching to a vegan diet and taking the bike more often.

+## Acknowledgements

+I want to thank Lucas Jongsma for the discussions and arguments that led me to writing this blog post.
+Many of my thoughts on these subject originate from sources shared by Lucas.
+Thank you :)

 [^2]: